Azure/azure-cli-extensions/src/aosm/README.md

 To install, download this wheel and run:
 `az extension add --source path/to/aosm-0.1.0-py2.py3-none-any.whl`

+## Updating

+We are currently not bumping versions, so if you would like the most up to date version of the CLI.
+You should run:
+'az extension remove --name aosm'

+And then re-add with the new wheel, as detailed in Installation above.

 ## Bug Reporting

 Especially as this extension is still in development, you may encounter bugs or